FEP Film Vat For UV- Resin 3D Printers

 What is Resin 3D printing?

 Typical 3D printers use what’s called fused deposition modeling (FDM), in which a heated nozzle extrudes plastic filament causing it to melt, meticulously tracing out every detail of the object it’s making.
-Resin printing (SLA) turns the process upside down.
+On the other hand, resin printing (SLA) turns the process upside down.
 Instead of starting with a solid raw material, it starts with a liquid and turns it solid.

 To make the change, a Digital Light Processing (DLP) projector shines an image into a vat of resin for each layer of the object to be made.
 Once the first layer hardens onto a platform, the platform moves a tiny bit deeper into the vat of resin — and the projector shines a new image to harden the next layer.